yst138451/vue-file-uploader/README.md

 Any valid HTML `id` selector.

-By default, each (hidden) `input[type="file"]` will be positioned [`afterend`](https://developer.mozilla.org/en-US/docs/Web/API/Element/insertAdjacentElement#Parameters) of the target element/component itself -- by specifying a container `id`, you could mount them somewhere else.
-Do make sure that the container exists in the DOM tree to mount to.
+By default, each (hidden) `input[type="file"]` will be positioned [`afterend`](https://developer.mozilla.org/en-US/docs/Web/API/Element/insertAdjacentElement#Parameters) of the target element/component itself — by specifying a container `id`, you could mount them somewhere else.
+Please make sure that the container exists in the DOM tree to mount to.

 #### `componentName`
 - type: `string`